rwieruch/blog_robinwieruch_content/blog/react-folder-structure/index.md

 const App = () => <List list={list} />;
 ```

-If you would take this one step further, you could also extract the ListItem component in its own file and let the List component import the ListItem component:
+If you would take this one step further, you could also extract the ListItem component into its own file and let the List component import the ListItem component:

 ```text{4}
 - src/